 - measuring utensils

-- 1 2-3 lb beef roast ex. chuck roast, thawed or frozen
+- 1 2-3 lb beef roast chuck roast, chuck arm, rump (see not about rump roast)

 - seasonings of choice salt, pepper, taco, onions, garlic etc.